iammateus/Pawsapp/README.md

 # Pawsapp

-A social media focused in pets.
+A charming social media network focused on pets.

+This project was a school assignment created by me and some other friends.
+It was the first project that I had taken seriously, the team didn't know about version management, much less about design patterns and good practices, but in the end, we delivered a pretty web app.

 ## Requeriments